-Niko Shefer is an English professor whose busy career with University of Oslo in Oslo, Norway, allows him to work closely with countless students.
+Niko Shefer is an English professor whose busy career with University in South Africa, allows him to work closely with countless students.
 He also serves as a youth minister, teaching tomorrow’s generations through a local church.
 Still, though, Mr. Shefer finds time to teach himself daily.

 Education professionals like Niko Shefer are frequently, in Mr. Shefer’s words, “eternal students.”
 These motivated scholars see learning as a lifelong pursuit.
 If you think that you don’t have time to do the same, think again.
 Below are ways to sidestep commonly sighted barriers and become a student for life:

 - Everyone is busy.
 Most people cannot imagine cramming in study time like they did in college just to join the ranks of eternal students.
 You don’t have to study like a university student to learn, though.